Kumud-869231165/Payment-Gateway-Integration--Donation-website/README.md

 # Payment-Gateway-Integration--Donation-website
-It's a donation website, I have added razorpay payment gateway for successful donation.
+It's a donation website, I have used Razorpay for payment integration.